 The school district buildings and grounds are equipped with video cameras.
 Video surveillance may occur in any school district building or on any school district property.
-Video surveillance of locker rooms or bathrooms will only be utilized in extreme situations, with extraordinary controls, and only as expressly approved by the superintendent.

 PART II - ACADEMICS

 Alternative Educational Opportunities

 Some students may be at risk of not completing their educational programs.
 The school district provides alternative learning options for students who are at risk of not succeeding in school.
 Alternative educational opportunities may include special tutoring, modified curriculum and instruction, instruction through electronic media, special education services, homebound instruction, and enrollment in an alternative learning center, among others.
 Students and parents/guardians with questions about alternative educational opportunities should contact the school counselor or the high school principal.